 transfers must provide full flight details for both arrival and departure in

+advance.
 We know that the unexpected can happen.
-Your plane may get delayed, or things
+Your plane may get delayed,

-just don’t go to plan.
-If you miss your tour departure, check with the
+or things just don’t go to plan.
+If you miss your tour departure, check

-hotel to see if your tour leader has left you a message with details of how
+with the hotel to see if your tour leader has left you a message with details

-to catch up with your group.
-If not, call our emergency number (you will find
+of how to catch up with your group.
+If not, call our emergency number (you

-it on the final joining instructions) and our team will help you.
-Don’t
+will find it on the final joining instructions) and our team will help you.

-forget that you are responsible for any extra travelling expenses incurred if
+Don’t forget that you are responsible for any extra travelling expenses

-* To cover any additional costs, including meals not included in the
+To cover any additional costs, including meals not included in the itinerary,

 about US$15‐20 per meal not included to eat at good restaurants.
 Cheaper

-these places cannot be guaranteed.
-Bottled water and soft drinks are
+places cannot be guaranteed.
+Bottled water and soft drinks are readily

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.